Find Affordable College Courses

 Purchase, NY

-Purchase College ranked #18 on this year’s Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Purchase College is a small public school located in the suburb of Purchase.
+With a ranking of #18, Purchase College did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
+Purchase College is a small public school located in the large suburb of Purchase.

 Women make up 30% of the music majors at the school.